 With a focus on these elements, you’re more likely to find an employee who helps to push your business in the right direction.
 Without this, there’s a strong risk that these employees will not be a good match for your company and may use your business as a ‘stepping stone’ – moving on quickly, which takes you back to square one.

 The term ‘talent acquisition’ is often followed by the question – ‘Isn’t that just a fancy way of saying recruitment?’
 But, in fact, it’s a whole lot more.

 Talent acquisition is a proactive process, rather than reactive – in the sense that recruitment works.
 Instead of simply filling a role when it becomes available, talent acquisition teams are constantly working to identify and forecast the current and future needs of the business.

-Talent acquisition teams are searching for appropriate candidates for positions that require specific skill sets while working to create contacts in the field for any future positions or opportunities.
+Talent acquisition teams are searching for appropriate candidates for positions that require specific skill sets, while working to create contacts in the field for any future roles.

 In other words, talent acquisition teams are continuously working to meet their organisation’s long term needs.

 Not only that, talent acquisition managers and teams are also concerned with employer branding, future resource planning and diversifying the labour force.
 This can often lead to cross-over with HR, marketing and PR teams too.